Trademark Classes Cheat Sheet Australia: 45 Classes

 Step 1: List everything you sell (and plan to sell)

 Write down every product you currently sell and every service you currently provide.
-Then add any products or services you plan to launch in the next 2–3 years.
-Be specific — "skincare" is not enough.
+Then add any products or services you plan to launch in the next 2 to 3 years.
+Be specific.
+"Skincare" is not enough.
 Break it down: cleanser, moisturiser, lip balm, body oil.

-Why future plans matter: You cannot add new classes to an existing registration after it is granted.
-If you launch a clothing line 18 months after registering your skincare brand in Class 3 only, you will need a brand-new application (and fresh fees) to cover Class 25.
+Why future plans matter: you cannot add new classes to an existing registration after it is granted.
+If you launch a clothing line 18 months after registering your skincare brand in Class 3 only, you will need a brand new application with fresh fees to cover Class 25.

 Step 2: Match each item to a class using the table above

-- Downloadable recipe e-books → Class 9 (electronic publications), not Class 16 (printed matter)
+- Downloadable recipe e-books sit in Class 9 (electronic publications), not Class 16 (printed matter).

-- A subscription box service → Class 35 (retail services) for the service element, plus the relevant goods class for the products inside
+- A subscription box service requires Class 35 (retail services) for the service element, plus the relevant goods class for the products inside.

 Step 3: Check for overlaps and traps